Vesna Pisarović discography

-Croatian singer-songwriter Vesna Pisarović has released eight studio albums, one extended play (EP), two compilation albums and 30 singles.
+Croatian singer-songwriter Vesna Pisarović has released nine studio albums, one live album, one extended play (EP), three compilation albums and 35 singles (including two as a featured artist).

-Pisarović's debut studio album Da znaš was released in 2000 and spawned two singles, "Ja čekam noć" and "Da znaš".
+Pisarović's debut studio album Da znaš was released in 2000 and spawned two singles, "Ja čekam noć" and "Da znaš" (a cover of "Non c'è" by Laura Pausini).
 Her second studio album titled Za tebe stvorena was released in 2001.
 The album is certified gold in Croatia.
 Her second studio album spawned five singles "Za tebe stvorena (Tvoja voljena)", "Da je meni (oko moje)", "Ti si samo jedan", "Jutro donosi kraj" and "Da sutra umrem".
 Kao da je vrijeme... is Pisarović's third studio album and her last to be released through Croatia Records.
 The record spawned four singles and was certified gold in Croatia.

 Pisarović's fourth and fifth album, Pjesma mi je sve and Peti, were released through Hit Records.
 Pjesma mi je sve is certified silver in Croatia.
 Peti was Pisarović's last pop record.
-From 2012 to 2019, Pisarović released three jazz records - With Suspicious Minds, Naša velika pjesmarica and Petit Standard.
+From 2012 to 2025, Pisarović released four jazz records—With Suspicious Minds (2012), The Great Yugoslav Songbook (2016), Petit Standard (2019) and Poravna (2025)—the most recent of which is infused with Bosnian sevdalinka.